Steven Kwan Player Props: Guardians vs. Royals

 Steven Kwan At The Plate

-- Kwan is batting .266 with 21 doubles, two triples, two home runs and 38 walks.
+- Kwan has 21 doubles, two triples, two home runs and 38 walks while hitting .263.

-- Kwan has reached base via a hit in 59 games this year (of 85 played), and had multiple hits in 26 of those games.
+- Kwan has picked up a hit in 68.6% of his 86 games this season, with more than one hit in 30.2% of them.

-- In 17 games this season (20.0%), Kwan has picked up an RBI, and in five of those games (5.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Kwan has driven in a run in 17 games this year (19.8%), including five games with more than one RBI (5.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.